top of page

 Traffic

-Formally, there are traffic rules, but no one follows them, was the next warning: "Be
+Formally, there are traffic rules, but no one follows them, was the next warning: "Be careful…", and indeed, it was like that.

 The streets are too narrow, there are countless cars and buses, and it often happens that they